Burying Ashes With a Memorial Tree or in a Remembrance Garden

 Are cremation ashes okay for the environment?

 Human ashes alone (without organic supplements added to help balance-out available nutrients) will likely hinder plant growth.
-Each tree and shrub is as unique as a person, and has specific nutritional and environmental needs.
+Therefore, putting ashes in a garden can be detrimental to its survival when not balanced properly.
+Each tree and shrub is as unique as a person and has specific nutritional and environmental needs.
 Order saplings from the National Arbor Day Foundation, or purchase from a local nursery, and check with your agricultural extension service for appropriate nutrients to add.

 How do I prepare the site for burying ashes with a tree?